We Who Are About To...

-We Who Are About To... is a feminist science fiction novel by Joanna Russ.
+We Who Are About To... is a feminist science fiction novella by Joanna Russ.
 It first appeared in magazine form in the January 1976 and February 1976 issues of Galaxy Science Fiction and was first published in book form by Dell Publishing in July 1977.

-The book's plot focuses on an unnamed protagonist, who is the only female member of a group of people stranded on a hostile planet.
-When the male group members attempt to rape the protagonist, she kills them in self defense, leaving her to confront loneliness and starvation.
-While the book was poorly received by critics when it was first published, later reappraisals were more favorable.

 Plot

 The story takes the form of an audio diary kept by the unnamed protagonist.
 A group of people, with no technical skills and scant supplies, are stranded on a planet and debate how to survive.
 The men in the group are dedicated to colonizing and populating the planet, but the unnamed female protagonist, who does not believe that long-term survival is possible, resists being made pregnant by them.
 Tensions escalate into violence, until finally she is forced to kill the other survivors in order to defend herself against rape.
 Left alone, she becomes increasingly philosophical, recounting her personal history in political agitation and attempting to chart the days and seasons even as she begins to hallucinate from hunger and loneliness.
 She experiences visions, first of the people she killed, and then of people from her past.
 Finally, weak from hunger, she resolves to kill herself.